 Answer: By using its smelling sense, the guard ant could recognize this ant.

 Drop some sugar, jaggery or anything sweet on the ground.
 Wait until the ants come there.

 Q1.
 How long did it take for the ants to come?

 Answer: Within minutes, the ants surrounded the dropped sweets.

 Q2.
 Did one ant come first or a group of ants came together?

-Answer: A single ant came first and then group of ants followed it.
+Answer: A single ant came first, and then a group of ants followed it.

 Q3.
 What did the ants do with the food?

 Answer: The ants carried away the food to its hole.

 Answer: The ants went back to their hole from there.